 The VRQA regulates apprenticeships and traineeships in Victoria.
-As an employer of apprentices or trainees, you might hear from the Victorian Apprenticeship Field Services (VAFS), our regulatory field services provider.
+As an employer of apprentices or trainees, you might hear from our authorised officers.

-VAFS makes routine visits to workplaces.
-It’s their job to make sure both parties to a training contract are meeting their obligations.
-Sometimes we refer specific training contract matters to VAFS for investigation.
+We make routine visits to workplaces.
+It’s the authorised officer's job to make sure both parties to a training contract are meeting their obligations.

-VAFS also checks in via text message with apprentices and trainees to make sure they have what they need to complete their apprenticeships and traineeships.
+Authorised officers also check-in via phone with apprentices and trainees to make sure they have what they need to complete their apprenticeships and traineeships.

-VAFS officers are VRQA authorised officers.
-This means they have powers under the Education and Training Reform Act 2006, allowing them to:
+Authorised officers have powers under the Education and Training Reform Act 2006, allowing them to:

 - enter a workplace